 By Adenike Lucas

-A legislative from the south west believes that lawmakers are supposed to pad the budget.
+A legislator from the south west of Nigeria believes that they are supposed to pad the budget.

 Honourable Abiodun Olasupo, the representative for Iseyin in Oke-Ogun, in Oyo at the lower chamber, stated that the House of Representatives had not commit fraud, despite what Hon.
 Dr Abdulmumin Jibrin has said.